kube-zen/zen-watcher/keps/sig-observability/0000-zen-watcher/README.md

 ## Summary

 Zen Watcher is a Kubernetes operator that aggregates structured signals from security, compliance, and infrastructure tools into unified `Observation` CRDs.
-It provides a lightweight, standalone solution for security observability with intelligent filtering, deduplication, and auto-optimization.
+It provides a lightweight, standalone solution for security observability with intelligent filtering, deduplication, and configurable processing order.

 ## Motivation